 When: Lagoon is open during warm weather months, from about Easter through Halloween.

-How Long: One full day, plus a Bounce Back if you can.
+How Long: One full day.
 Lagoon does not sell multi-day passes.

 Amenities: Lagoon sells a variety of counter service meals and snacks throughout the park, including Subway and Arby's.
 Picnic areas and group spaces are abundant.
 Classic midway games can be found all over the park as well.